 Mr. Warenzak is admitted to practice before the Georgia Supreme Court, the Northern District of Georgia, and the U.S. Court of Appeals for the Federal Circuit.
 He is also admitted to practice before the United States Patent Office.

-Mr. Warenzak is a member of the State Bar of Georgia, and its Intellectual Property section, and the Atlanta IP Inn of Court.
-In addition to his full-time legal practice, Mr. Warenzak is an Adjunct Professor of patent law at the University of Georgia School of Law.
-Mr. Warenzak is also a member of the advisory board for Georgia PATENTS, a program associated with Georgia Lawyers for the Arts aimed at helping solo inventors, non-profits, and small businesses find patent agents and attorneys to help draft and file patents on a pro bono basis.
-He is also a member of the 2018 Graduating class of Leadership Buckhead.
-Mr. Warenzak is an active supporter of the local arts, including being a member of the Advisory Board and the former President of the Board of Directors for Out-of-Hand Theater, an Atlanta-based international theater company.
+Mr. Warenzak is a chair for the Community Outreach Committee of Georgia’s Intellectual Property section of the State Bar of Georgia, and a member of the Atlanta IP Inn of Court.
+In addition to his full-time legal practice, Mr. Warenzak is an Adjunct Professor of patent law at the University of Georgia School of Law, also serving as its representative for the Georgia Intellectual Property Alliance.
+Mr. Warenzak is a member of the advisory board for Georgia PATENTS, a program associated with Georgia Lawyers for the Arts aimed at helping solo inventors, non-profits, and small businesses find patent agents and attorneys to help draft and file patents on a pro bono basis.
+He is also a member of the 2018 Class of Leadership Buckhead.
+Mr. Warenzak is an active supporter of the local arts, including being a board member Dad’s Garage Theater, Atlanta’s leading improv theater group, and a member of the Advisory Board and the former President of the Board of Directors for Out-of-Hand Theater.